CSTech95/React-O-Tutorial/README.md

-This project follows the official Beginners tutorial from React that can be found here: https://reactjs.org/tutorial/tutorial.html
+This project follows the official Tic-Tac-Toe Beginners tutorial from React that can be found here: https://reactjs.org/tutorial/tutorial.html